wikimedia/mediawiki-skins-Metrolook/README.md

 $picture6 = image link;

+To disable upload Button on top bar please add this to LocalSettings.php

+$UploadButton = false;

+Default is

+$UploadButton = true;

 ## Customizing top bar color

-To customise top bar colour add the following to MediaWiki:common.css
+To customise top bar colour ether add it to theme.css which is in metrolook skin folder or MediaWiki:Metrolook.css from web browser.

 and all you need to do is edit background-colour and the top bar should change colour but please remember there is also hover which is when you hover it goes a different colour.